Notre Dame de Lourdes Church (Fall River, Massachusetts): Second church: 1891-1982

-The Fire May 11, 1982
+Fire on May 11, 1982

-In 1982 the church began a $1 million renovation project.
-During the restoration, a workman's blowtorch accidentally ignited the building, the roof timbers affected, starting a fire in the south steeple.
+In 1982, the church began a $1 million renovation project.
+During the restoration, a workman's blowtorch accidentally ignited the building, the roof timbers were affected, starting a fire in the south steeple.
 The dry wood caught quickly and the fire spread in minutes.
 The attic first caught fire.
-Carpenters ran to get the Sexton and all raced up the stairs of the tower to try to put the fire out.
-Running into a wall of thick black smoke they could do nothing.
-Now it was a race against time to get records, the Eucharist and anything else of value out of the church before the building was engulfed.
-The fire department responded quickly but their efforts were hampered by strong winds, intense heat from the fire and low water pressure in the hydrants.
+Carpenters ran to get the Sexton and raced up the stairs of the tower to try to put out the fire.
+Running into a wall of thick black smoke, they could do nothing.
+It became a race against time to get records, the Eucharist, and anything else of value out of the church before the building was engulfed.
+The fire department responded quickly, but its efforts were hampered by strong winds, intense heat from the fire, and the hydrants low water pressure.
 The fire, fanned by the high wind, spread to nearby buildings and soon engulfed homes and businesses on the next two streets.
-When the fire finally came under control many buildings were gone.
-The church was a total loss.
-The empty granite shell a ruin.
+When the fire finally came under control, many buildings were gone.
+The church was a total loss, and the empty granite shell is a ruin.

-A similar incident occurred in 2006 during restoration of Troitsky Cathedral in St. Petersburg, Russia.
+A similar incident occurred in 2006 during the restoration of Troitsky Cathedral in St. Petersburg, Russia.
 An accident during its restoration caused a fire in which the main dome and a smaller dome burned.
-Fortunately the main church was saved and the domes were rebuilt.
-Media outlets compared this fire to the 2019 Notre Dame fire in Paris.
+Fortunately, the main church was saved, and the domes were rebuilt.
+Media outlets compared the fire to the 2019 Notre Dame fire, in Paris.

-The Third Church 1986–2018
+Third church: 1986–2018

-With the loss of the church Masses were moved to St. Joseph's Orphanage till a new church could be built.
-Saturday & Sunday masses were held at Bishop Connolly High School.
-When the ruins were searched it was found that very little remained from the fire.
-One stained-glass window, The Flight into Egypt, was spared destruction due to being in Connecticut for repair.
-The third Notre Dame was designed and built around this window.
-The three Angels that had adorned the Sanctuary Lamp and two candlesticks, though in the middle of the blaze, managed to survive the inferno.
-These too are part of the new church.
+With the loss of the church, Masses were moved to St. Joseph's Orphanage until a new church could be built.
+Saturday and Sunday Masses were held at Bishop Connolly High School.
+When the ruins were searched very little was found to remain from the fire.
+One stained-glass window, The Flight into Egypt, was spared destruction since it was in Connecticut for repairs.
+The third Notre Dame was designed and built around that window.
+The three angels that had adorned the sanctuary lamp and two candlesticks, though in the middle of the blaze, managed to survive the inferno and are part of the new church.
 The Sacred Heart Monument also miraculously survived the blaze even though it was in close proximity to the church.
-It wasn't until 1986 that the new church was built and ready for use.
-The orientation of the new building is reverse what the old one was.
-The new churches "front" sits in the footprint of the old churches "rear".
+It was only in 1986 that the new church was built and ready for use.
+The orientation of the new building is the reverse of the old one.
+The new church's "front" sits in the footprint of the old church's "rear."

-In 2012, it was revealed that the parish of Notre Dame de Lourdes would be merging with the parish of Immaculate Conception in Fall River.
-This occurred in June 2012 and they will be using Notre Dame as their church, taking on the name St. Bernadette.
+In 2012, it was revealed that Notre Dame de Lourdes Parish would be merging with the parish of Immaculate Conception Parish.
+That occurred in June 2012, uses Notre Dame as its church and takes the name St. Bernadette.